 Odds can also vary, especially when we are talking about moneylines.
 For example, the favored team in an NFL game could have odds of -130 at one sportsbook.
 Another book may be offering odds of -120 for the same outcome.

 Again, this may not seem like a significant difference, but the extra return afforded by the book with more favorable odds can add up over the course of the season.

 Another area to be cognizant of when it comes to lines is that they will be fluid during the week.
 After bookmakers release what are known as opening lines, the market responds and places bets accordingly.
 If a lot of action comes in on one side of the equation, the spread, totals and odds can shift.

 When you come across a situation in which the line has moved significantly in one direction, then you can interpret that as a significant amount of action coming in on the other side of the bet.

-In fully legalized US states, consumers will have the option of placing their bets online or at a retail sportsbook.
-For online purposes, the major operators will generally have a web-based and a mobile option for consumers to use.
+In fully legalized US states, consumers will have the option of placing their best NFL bets online or at a retail sportsbook.
+For online purposes, the major operators will generally have a web-based and a mobile sportsbook for consumers to use.